nushell/nushell.github.io/commands/docs/ast.md

 ## Flags

- -  `--json, -j`: serialize to json
+ -  `--json, -j`: Serialize to json
- -  `--minify, -m`: minify the nuon or json output
+ -  `--minify, -m`: Minify the nuon or json output
+ -  `--flatten, -f`: An easier to read version of the ast

 ## Parameters